Close

 How Long We Retain Personal Information

-Personal Information will be retained by King & Spalding for as long as the information is required to fulfill our legitimate business needs or the purposes for which the information was collected, or for as long as is required by law.
+Personal Information will be retained by King & Spalding for as long as the information is required to fulfill our legitimate business needs or the purposes for which the Personal Information was collected, or for as long as is required by law.

 International Data Transfers

 Our servers are either located in the United States or, if located in other countries, may be accessed from the United States.
-Please note that in countries outside your own country, and in particular outside the EU, the EEA, the ADGM, the DIFC, Japan, and the UK standards of data protection might apply which are different from those which apply in your own country.
+Please note that in countries outside your own country, standards of data protection might apply which are different from those which apply in your own country.

-By sharing Personal Information with King & Spalding, including via our website, you acknowledge and consent that your data may be transferred across national borders.
+By sharing Personal Information with King & Spalding, including via our website, you acknowledge and consent that Personal Information about you may be transferred across national borders.

-To govern our transfers of Personal Information from the EU, the EEA, the ADGM, the DIFC, Japan, and the UK to recipients in our offices outside those jurisdictions, we have entered into the standard data protection clauses adopted by the European Commission, the UK, and other applicable jurisdictions (“Data Transfer Agreement”).
-We are happy to provide you with a copy of our Data Transfer Agreement upon request.
+To govern our transfers of Personal Information between our offices and affiliated entities, and transfers of Personal Information to our service providers, we have entered into the standard data protection clauses adopted by the European Commission, the UK, and other applicable jurisdictions (“Data Transfer Agreement”).

 California Residents